 and installing the CRD requires cluster role binding privileges.

-See How to manually install the Domain resource custom resource definition (CRD).This may be necessary in environments where the operator cannot have cluster-scoped privileges,
+See How to manually install the Domain and Cluster custom resource definitions (CRD).This may be necessary in environments where the operator cannot have cluster-scoped privileges,

-such as may happen on OpenShift platforms when running the operator with a Dedicated
+such as may happen on OpenShift platforms or when running the operator with a Dedicated

 namespace strategy.